If you are looking for alternatives to Shopify – good news, there are definitely a few competitors to Shopify that you should consider.

 WooCommerce indicated on their website that they are currently powering over 29% of all online stores, an impressive feat to say the least.

-But just like Magento Community Edition, WordPress.org is an open source platform.
+WordPress.org is an open source platform.
 This means that if you want to use WooCommerce to power your ecommerce store, you will have to have some technical skills, or have the capacity to hire a good developer to help you build and maintain the technical aspects of the website (such as getting your own hosting services set up).

 The basic WooCommerce framework is free for you to download, and they also offer you a lot of free extensions / tools.
 But if you want more advanced features, you can also purchase premium extensions.

-Similar to Magento, if you don’t have the technical appetite to do a lot of system admin work yourself, or someone to help you build or maintain your store, then WordPress / WooCommerce may not be the right choice for you.
+If you don’t have the technical appetite to do a lot of system admin work yourself, or someone to help you build or maintain your store, then WordPress / WooCommerce may not be the right choice for you.

 At the end of the day, you can build a very advanced and capable ecommerce store with WooCommerce, but you’ll need to commit to the technical aspects of operating your store.